 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 DIY Laundry Detergent – Easier than you think.

-Seriously.
-I'm not a huge DIY girl.
-I like the idea of making stuff and being all crafty and Pinteresty, but the truth is, I'm really not that mom.
-I'm the mom who gives the illusion that I've got it together ONLY because Amazon Prime exists and I live exactly a minute and a half away from a Super Walmart that has a kick ass bakery and deli section.
+I’m not a huge DIY gal.
+I like the idea of making stuff and being all crafty and Pinteresty, but the truth is, I’m really not that mom.
+I’m the mom who gives the illusion that I’ve got it together ONLY because Amazon Prime exists.

 But laundry, man.
 Do you know how much dirty laundry two little boys can generate?
 Maybe you do.
 I remember going from a family of two to a family of five within the span of about a year.
 My husband and I were empty nesters for awhile.
 Then we adopted our son Zack.
 Then Laura came home to live with us for a bit.
 Then we adopted Kyle.
 There was a lot of laundry.

 A. Lot.
 Of.
 Freaking.
 Laundry.